 BIO 400 ECCE: Undergraduate Research 4 Hrs.
 This must be taken in an environmentally-related research project.
-St udents should consult with their advisors about on-going projects.
-Internships may a research requirement. ılso satisfy the
+Students should consult with their advisors about on-going projects.
+Internships may also satisfy the research requirement.

 IMPORTANT NOTE: Students may not use a major course requirement to satisfy a concentration requirement (or vice versa), with the following exceptions: